openenergymonitor/guide/source/technical/compiling.markdown

 - Change `byte nodeID = 8;` (currently line 128) to be a different number e.g. `byte nodeID = 29;`
   - 29 is recommended since this does not conflict with any other nodeID's
   - Switching the DIP switch 1 on the emonTx will subtract 1 from the nodeID in the firmware e.g. 29 will be come 28 if DIP switch 1 = ON.
 See [emonTx Setup for more info](http://guide.openenergymonitor.org/setup/emontx/)

+*Note: The 433Mhz RF networks supports node ID's in the range of 1-29, RF nodeID must be unique to each unit on the same network.
+A corresponding node decoder entry must be created for each node in `emonhub.conf`.
+See [configuring EmonHub config](https://github.com/openenergymonitor/emonhub/blob/emon-pi/configuration.md)

 ##### 4. Compile Firmware